I am a marketing professional from India holding a postgraduate degree in Management. I am a health-conscious individual.

-I am known to be a bit fickle on health matters at times.
-I am known to try many new things, but often give up midway without going the full distance.This is why most of my friends and family never took my sugar-free diet seriously.
+I am always fickle on health matters.
+I try many new things but often give up midway without going the full distance.
+Therefore, most of my friends and family never took my sugar-free diet seriously.

-Improved Energy Levels
+1. Improved Energy Levels

 So my inquisitive mind started searching for answers.
 I found the answer in the connection that exists between blood sugar levels and insulin secretion.
 Whenever we take chocolates or other sweet stuff, our blood sugar shoots up.
 Our body has an inherent control mechanism by releasing insulin to contain the blood sugar level.
 Insulin also helps in converting glucose into energy.

 Without added sugar, there is perfect harmony and balance in our body as the insulin secretion would be only moderate.
-There are no major spikes and drops in blood sugar level.
+There are no major spikes and drops in blood sugar levels.
 This explains why we feel good when we stay off added sugar.

 Blood Sugar Levels and Insulin